haukex/webperl/using.md

   regular Perl data structure (deep copy).
 Note that JavaScript functions are kept wrapped inside anonymous Perl `sub`s.
-- `jscode` returns a string of JavaScript code that represents a reference to the JavaScript object.
-You should treat the string as an opaque value, no guarantees are made about its format and whether it may change in future releases. *Do not* call JavaScript's `delete` on this value.
+- `jscode` returns a string of JavaScript code that represents a reference to the JavaScript object. **Warning:** Treat this value as read-only in JavaScript! *Do not* assign to this value, call JavaScript's `delete` on this value, etc. (calling methods that may mutate the object is ok, though).
+  You should treat the string as an opaque value, no guarantees are made about its format and whether it may change in future releases.
   This is an advanced function that should not normally be needed, unless you are building strings of JavaScript to run.
 In that case, you may need to wrap the value in parentheses for it to evaluate correctly in